Bjarnesoerensen/sound/README.md

 If you have cloned the repository please run:

 ```
-click on the index.html :cat:
+click on the index.html :sound: :raised_hands:
 ```